 Over 20 businesses have signed up for our business membership directory, helping support our newsletter, web site, advocacy work, and more.
 Check them out.

-Added in May & June 2014
+Added in July & August 2014

 Want to submit your own farmer classified?
 Click here >

 Dairy farm for lease in Londonderry - 200 acres with approximately 60 acres of pasture & cropland.
 Tie-stall barn, sheds, garage, 3 bdrm house.
 Vermont Land Trust seeks dairy farmers who will farm commercially and are interested in a long-term lease.
 Contact Jon Ramsay at (802) 533-7705 or firstname.lastname@example.org